joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

 ![heading-levels.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660075470032/Np018LuAZ.png align="left")

-The h's described above stand for heading.
-Each of the h<no> represent different levels of heading ranging 1 - 6.
-One is the highest and six is the lowest as seen in the example below.
+The h tags described above stand for heading.
+Each of the h tags represent different levels of heading ranging 1 - 6.
+One is the highest and six is the lowest as seen in the example above.

 There you have it, you created your first web page.

-Let's look at other things we can do with html.
+Let's look at other things we can do with HTML.

 ## Text, Links, Lists and Images

-**Let's start with text.** In html, you can define text in many ways.
+**Let's start with text.** In HTML, you can define text in many ways.
 You can simply write on the editor without placing any tags and it will display in the browser as plain text.
 Or, you can define a paragraph `<p></p>`.

 ```html
 <p>Lorem ipsum dolor sit amet consectetur adipisicing elit?</p>